pabloi09/quizAppiOS/README.md

-# quizAppiOS
+# Quiz app for iOS
-The quiz app developed in native iOS
+The quiz app developed with SwiftUI.
+This is the last of the apps developed for Web Engineering course.
+The idea was to practice all we had learnt of iOS development.
+This is the result.